 Moving to Switzerland

 Home to the delectable Lindt chocolate, shimmering lakes, and the beautiful Swiss Alps, Switzerland has long been known as one of the most desirable countries for expats to move to.
-So what makes everyone move to Switzerland, is it simply the best?
+So what makes everyone move to Switzerland?

 River and old Town architecture of Lucerne, Switzerland.
 A bight blue sky reflects from the river's surface, as do the yellow, white, terracotta, and cream colours of the traditional buildings.